whage/thesis/thesis.md

 - https://stackoverflow.com/questions/260626/what-is-type-safe
     - "A short answer: a language is considered type-safe if no operation leads to undefined behavior."

-# Formalization of type systems
-TODO: references to Pierce: http://michaelrbernste.in/2014/02/17/what-is-a-type-system-for.html

-in [@cardelli-96] !
-...

 # Type checking
 Type checking is the process of verifying that the constraints posed by the type system are not violated by the program.
 Type checking can be done by automated tools called the typecheckers, which are usually